BBMF – Aircraft Histories – Current Aircraft.

 1964 – Flown to RAF Henlow in preparation for display at RAF Museum Hendon.

-1965 – The CO of 44Sqn based at Waddington asked the AHB in 44Sqn could be transferred to RAF Waddington, After inspection PA474 was granted permission for a delivery flight from Henlow to Waddington 18th August 1965.
+1965 – The CO of 44Sqn based at Waddington asked the AHB in 44Sqn if the Lancaster could be transferred to RAF Waddington, After inspection PA474 was granted permission for a delivery flight from Henlow to Waddington 18th August 1965.

 Between 1966 and 1967 a restoration programme for PA474 commenced and would take about two years to complete.